haydenbr/rfd/README.md

 # RFD

 This is an example repo for RFDs (Request for Discussion).
-Check out [RFD 0001](./text/0001) for details on how RFDs work.
+Check out [rfd1](./text/rfd1) for details on how RFDs work.

 Anyone can start an RFD to propose an idea they have and bring it to the rest of the team for discussion.